 - 1. The student will be provided with a Clinical Clearance packet, which contains a checklist.
 The student must use this list to ensure that all required items are included, prior to submission to the Clinical/Fieldwork Coordinator.
 Some sites may require additional information, immunizations or testing.
 Students will be notified of any additional requirements.
 The students must comply with such requests in order to initiate a clinical/fieldwork education experience at that site. - 2.
 Students are required to obtain clinical clearance as determined by the established protocol of their department.
-Students are responsible for adhering to each program's dates. - 4.
+Students are responsible for adhering to each program's dates. - 3.
 The Health Clearance Form contains all mandatory tests that must be completed by the student's health care provider.
 The completed Health Clearance Form and copies of the final lab results must be submitted to the Clinical/Fieldwork Coordinator of the student's major/program.
-Submission of this documentation is required for clinical clearance prior to the start of the actual clinical/fieldwork experience. - 5.
+Submission of this documentation is required for clinical clearance prior to the start of the actual clinical/fieldwork experience. - 4.
+Misericordia University follows the current CDC Hepatitis, COVID-19, and influenza vaccination recommendations when Hepatitis B, COVID-19, and/or influenza vaccinations may be required by your program or clinical fieldwork site.
+Students who choose not to follow the recommendations may not be able to obtain clinical site placement and thus may be unable to complete and graduate from the academic program. - 5.
 It is the responsibility of the student to maintain current clinical clearance. - 6.
-There will be verification by the Clinical/Fieldwork Coordinator that all required clinical documentation has been completed. - 7.
-Clinical Clearance will be withheld if all requirements are not fulfilled.
+There will be verification by the Clinical/Fieldwork Coordinator that all required clinical documentation has been completed.

+- 7. Clinical Clearance will be withheld if all requirements are not fulfilled.
 As a result, the clinical/fieldwork experience start will be delayed. - 8.
 Some clinical/fieldwork sites may require copies of any/all clinical clearance documentation.
 Students will be required to sign a statement allowing Misericordia University to release such information. - 9.
-Any change in medical status following the initial clearance, must be reported to the Clinical/Fieldwork Coordinator, and the student must provide an updated clearance from a health care provider, to continue/resume classroom, laboratory and / or clinical/fieldwork activities
+Any change in medical status following the initial and/or follow up health clearances must be reported to the Clinical/Fieldwork Coordinator, and the student must provide appropriate documentation, as directed by the students program of study, to continue/resume classroom, laboratory and / or clinical/fieldwork activities.